uDALES/u-dales/README.md

 <img src="docs/assets/images/fielddump_slice_3D.102.png" alt="uDALES" height="256">
 </div>

+## Overview

+With continuing urbanization, challenges associated with the urban environment such as air quality, heat islands, pedestrian thermal comfort, and wind loads on tall buildings, are increasingly relevant.
+Our ability to realistically capture processes such as the transport of heat, moisture, momentum and pollutants, and those of radiative transfer in urban environments is key to understanding and facing these challenges.

+The turbulent nature of the urban flow field and the inherent heterogeneity and wide range of scales associated with the urban environment result in a complex modelling problem.
+Large-eddy simulation (LES) is an approach to turbulence modelling used in computational fluid dynamics to simulate turbulent flows over a wide range of spatial and temporal scales.
+LES is one of the most promising tools to model the interactions typical of urban areas due to its ability to resolve the urban flow field at resolutions of $O$(1 m, 0.1 s), over spatial domains of $O$(100 m), and time periods of $O$(1 h).
+Although there are many scalable LES models for atmospheric flows, to our knowledge, only few are capable of explicitly representing buildings and of modelling the full range of urban processes.

+uDALES is capable of modelling urban environments at the microclimate scale including wet thermodynamics, idealized and complex morphologies, three-dimensional urban surface energy balance and real-time pollution dispersion.

+## Validation

+The dynamic core, DALES, has been used to study atmospheric processes for over 30 years (Nieuwstadt and Brost, 1986; Heus et al., 2010). uDALES has been validated extensively against wind and water tunnel experiments, as well as evaluated against other numerical models.
+The introduction of the immersed boundary method to model obstacles has been validated by Tomas, Grylls.
+The wall functions and three-dimensional surface energy balance model was validated by Suter.
+The ability to model pollutuon dispersion in cities has been validated by Grylls, Grylls.

 ## Documentation

 **If you are new to uDALES, please follow our [getting started guide](https://udales.github.io/u-dales/udales-getting-started).** For User's guides and general reference documentation, please see the [uDALES website](https://udales.github.io/u-dales/).